Heath Streak: Coaching career

 In 2018, he was appointed as a consultant for the Scotland side for two matches in a T20I tri-series which also featured Ireland and Netherlands.
 He also joined Somerset in 2019 as a consultant bowling coach for a short stint.
 He continued on in his role as bowling coach for the Kolkata Knight Riders in the IPL.
-Previously, he has also served as bowling coach for Gujarat Lions franchise in 2016 and 2017 IPL seasons.
+He also served as bowling coach for the Gujarat Lions franchise in the 2016 and 2017 IPL seasons.

-In April 2021, Streak was banned from all cricketing activities for 8 years for breaching the ICC's anti-corruption policies.
-Streak was found guilty of assisting a corruptor known as "Mr X" contact players.
+In April 2021, Streak was banned from all cricketing activities for eight years for breaching the ICC's anti-corruption policies.
+Streak was found guilty of assisting a corruptor known as "Mr X" to contact players.
 Streak received two bitcoins (worth around US$ 35,000), and an iPhone as payment from the corruptor in 2017.
-He was accused of disclosing inside information (non-public information) about the franchise T20 leagues including Indian Premier League, Pakistan Super League and Afghanistan Premier League.
+He was accused of disclosing inside information (confidential information) about the franchise T20 leagues including Indian Premier League, Pakistan Super League and Afghanistan Premier League.
 Streak himself accepted the ban by the ICC but denied the match fixing claims against him.

-He also founded the Heath Streak Academy (also better known as Old Mutual Heath Streak Cricket Academy Trust) in 2014 which was established for the development and growth of cricket throughout Zimbabwe.
-He resigned from heading the Heath Streak Academy Trust in 2021 following eight-year ban by the ICC and the academy was later renamed as Zimbabwe Youth Cricket Academy.
+Streak also founded the Heath Streak Academy (also better known as Old Mutual Heath Streak Cricket Academy Trust) in 2014 which was established for the development and growth of cricket throughout Zimbabwe.
+He resigned from heading the Heath Streak Academy Trust in 2021 after being banned by the ICC; the academy was later renamed as Zimbabwe Youth Cricket Academy.